top of page

 Pregnant or postpartum the same applies: If you see coning, don't panic, but this is your body's way of telling you you're maybe not controlling things across the gap so well, and if you can’t change it, to back off or modify your movement to something else.
 Common movements that can cause coning include: abdominal specific or forward flexion movements: sit ups or sitting up in bed or from the couch.
 If you’re a gym-goer (and we know the shire is full of gym-goers) you might also notice it on any prone loaded positions like push ups or planks, pulling movements like rowing, or any movements if you’re hanging off a pull up bar.

 Your pregnancy jobs – 2.
-Go and see a women’s health physio - we are in the Shire (Woolooware), Bondi Junction and Cammeray!
+See a women’s health physio - we are in Bondi Junction and Cammeray!

 Not sure how to control the coning?
 Think there might be room for some improvement in the way you’re moving?
 We can help!
 We’re women's health physios trained in helping identify how to help you move well in later pregnancy and to spot and modify coning/doming.